Red Sox rally in 9th, on brink of clinching wild-card berth

 UP NEXT

 Sale (5-1, 2.90 ERA) will make his ninth start of the season in the finale after missing most of the year following Tommy John surgery.
-Washington had not announced a starter.
+RHP Joan Adon will be called up by Washington to make his major league debut after spending most of the season at High-A Wilmington.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports